Graph immersions with parallel cubic form: Introduction

 for $n = 4$ \cite{HLLV11b}.
 For general $n \geq 3$ it cannot be convex \cite{HLV11}, and if it has a Lorentzian metric, then it must be affinely equivalent to one of the graph immersions \cite{HLLV11a}

+In \cite{CeceLi14} the case of vanishing Pick invariant, constant sectional curvature, and metric with negative index 2 has been classified.
+In \cite[Sect.\ 6.1.3]{Hildebrand15a} we have sketched a connection between improper affine hyperspheres satisfying $\hat\nabla C = 0$ and nilpotent Jordan algebras.

 The second hypersurface in \eqref{class3} and the sixth hypersurface in \eqref{class4} are generalizations of the Cayley surface known as {\it Cayley hypersurfaces}.
 These hypersurfaces were introduced in \cite{EE06} and shown to be improper hyperspheres with vanishing Pick invariant, satisfying $C \not= 0$ and $\hat\nabla C = 0$ \cite{HLZ11}.
-In \cite[Sect.\ 6.1.3]{Hildebrand12a} we have sketched a connection between improper affine hyperspheres satisfying $\hat\nabla C = 0$ and nilpotent Jordan algebras.
+Further generalizations of these hypersurfaces have been shown in \cite{LiZhang15} to be characterized by a parallelism condition involving connections which are affine combinations of $\nabla$ and $\hat\nabla$.

-The main subject of this paper is a more general class of hypersurfaces, namely hypersurface immersions into $\mathbb R^{n+1}$ which are locally graph immersions satisfying the condition $\hat\nabla C = 0$.
-We establish a correspondence between this class and the class of Jordan algebras with non-degenerate trace form, so-called {\it metrised} Jordan algebras \cite{Bordemann97}.
-We show that such immersions can be extended to affine complete homogeneous locally symmetric spaces, which are translation-invariant coverings of the quasi-regular domain containing zero in the corresponding Jordan algebra.
+The main subject of this paper are graph immersions into affine space $\mathbb A^{n+1}$ satisfying the condition $\hat\nabla C = 0$.
+We establish a correspondence between this class of hypersurfaces and the class of Jordan algebras with non-degenerate trace form, so-called {\it metrised} Jordan algebras \cite{Bordemann97}.
+We show that such graph immersions can be extended to affine complete symmetric spaces, which are translation-invariant coverings of the quasi-regular domain containing zero in the corresponding Jordan algebra.

-The structure of the present paper closely matches that of the paper \cite{Hildebrand12a} on centro-affine immersions with parallel cubic form, but the technical details differ in several respects.
+The structure of the present paper closely matches that of \cite{Hildebrand15a} on centro-affine immersions with parallel cubic form, but the technical details differ in several respects.
 The main difference is that here we consider general real Jordan algebras instead of unital ones.
-The role of the unit element in \cite{Hildebrand12a} is played by the zero element here, and the inverse is replaced by the quasi-inverse.
-While in \cite{Hildebrand12a} the proper affine hyperspheres satisfying the condition $\hat\nabla C = 0$ correspond to the subclass of semi-simple Jordan algebras, here the improper affine hyperspheres satisfying $\hat\nabla C = 0$ correspond to the nilpotent Jordan algebras.
+The role of the unit element in \cite{Hildebrand15a} is played by the zero element here, and the inverse is replaced by the quasi-inverse.
+While in \cite{Hildebrand15a} the proper affine hyperspheres satisfying the condition $\hat\nabla C = 0$ correspond to the subclass of semi-simple Jordan algebras, here the improper affine hyperspheres satisfying $\hat\nabla C = 0$ correspond to the nilpotent Jordan algebras.